Contributed By Clifford Chance

 The process of incorporating a corporate vehicle begins with signing the articles of association or deed of formation.
 In the case of a limited partnership, a partnership limited by shares, a limited liability company, a simple stock company and a joint-stock company, the articles of association or deed of formation must be executed before a Polish notary public in the form of a notarial deed.

-Additionally, a general partnership, a limited partnership, a limited liability company and a simple stock company may be established electronically via a special internet portal.
+Additionally, a general partnership, a limited partnership, a limited liability company and a simple joint-stock company may be established electronically via a special internet portal.
 In such a case, there is no requirement to draft the articles of association in the form of a notarial deed.
 Instead, they are concluded based on the template provided in the system.

 However, the template has rather basic wording and any future amendments to it must be in the form of a notarial deed and must be registered with the court.
 This method of incorporation is usually simpler and faster than the standard procedure, though not always suitable for more complex investments.